Malaysia Employment Act 1955

 • Pregnant employees can not be terminated unless on the ground of breach of contract, misconduct or closure of the employer’s business.

-The following poster provides a breakdown of the major employment policies that govern employee contracts in Malaysia.
+The following poster provides a breakdown of the Malaysian Employment Act.

 See All